 Context-Aware Access

 Context-Aware Access evaluates device security posture, IP address, and user identity before granting application access.
-This control implements HIPAA access control requirements under 164.312(a)(1).
+This control implements Person or Entity Authentication under 164.312(d), verifying that users accessing ePHI are who they claim to be before access is granted.

 Configure access policies requiring device encryption, screen lock, and endpoint management enrollment before accessing Gmail or Drive.
-Integrate with Google Endpoint Management or third-party MDM solutions like Microsoft Intune or VMware Workspace ONE.
-The MDM reports device compliance status to Google.
+Integrate with Google Endpoint Management or third-party mobile device management solutions like Microsoft Intune or VMware Workspace ONE.
+The mobile device management platform reports device compliance status to Google.
 Google enforces access policies based on compliance state.

 Restrict Workspace access to specific IP ranges or geographic regions.
 Healthcare organizations limit access to corporate network IP addresses and deny access from high-risk countries.
 Attackers obtaining workforce credentials from phishing attacks operate from foreign IP addresses.
 The location policy blocks the login attempt despite valid credentials.